Click the tabs below to learn more about site development.

 - Potholing, installation of monitoring wells, or other right-of-way work

-For questions on the overall permitting process, please visit our Permitting Process page.
+For questions on the overall permitting process, please visit our permitting process page.

-- Franchise Agreement Application (PDF) - for new Franchise Utilities not yet in Everett
+- Franchise Agreement Application (PDF)- for new Franchise Utilities not yet in Everett

-City of Everett business license requirement:
+City of Everett business license required:

 Contractors working in the city limits of Everett need a current City of Everett business license, processed through the City Clerk's Office.
 For more information visit the Business License web page or email the City Clerk’s Office for business license numbers or account status information.